mwatt/rails/guides/source/active_record_validations.md

 ### `valid?` and `invalid?`

-To verify whether or not an object is valid, Rails uses the `valid?` method.
+Before saving an ActiveRecord object, Rails calls the `valid?` method to verify whether or not it is valid.

-You can also use this method on your own. `valid?` triggers your validations and returns true if no errors were found in the object, and false otherwise.
+`valid?` triggers your validations and returns true if no errors were found in the object, and false otherwise.
+You can also use this method on your own.

 As you saw above:

 ```ruby